horeaporutiu/Watson-Conversation-External-API/README.md

 # Watson-Conversation-External-API

-An example to help you get up and running with calling external APIs from Watson Conversation.
+This is an example to help get you up and running with calling external APIs from Watson Conversation.
 <br>
 I have an intent
-called 'translate' in the workspace I created, and when the user enters in a phrase and Watson recognizes the 'translate' intent, I call Watson Conversation and output the translated text.
+called 'translate' in the workspace I created, and when the user enters in a phrase and Watson recognizes the 'translate' intent, I call Watson Translate API to convert the text from english to spanish, then and output the translated text to Watson Conversation.

 <br>